 Fern plants are a type of vascular plant that belongs to the Polypodiopsida class of plants.
 They are also some of the oldest plants that grow on the planet.
 According to some estimates, there are over 10,000 species of ferns.
 Unlike many other types of plants, ferns don’t produce flowers.
 Most fern species have leaves (called fronds) that are composed of blade-like leaves (pinnae) attached to a stem.
 Most indoor fern plants grow to about 1 or 2 ft.
 (30 – 90 cm) tall.
 In the wild, the tallest ferns can grow to around 82 ft.
 (25 m) tall!

 Ferns have the image of being a bit finicky when it comes to caring for them but as with every other plant, as long as you educate yourself you can make any plant in your collection thrive the way it should.
 Luckily, there are lots of ferns to choose from so your perfect match is in there somewhere.
+Besides being a good air purifier, ferns are also a really good dehumidifier.
+Very effective when placed in your bathroom for example.
 Here are 7 gorgeous types of ferns to help get you started finding the right one to adorn your living space.

 Boston Fern (Nephrolepis Exaltata)